balena-io-experimental/balena-ikea-vindriktning/README.md

 9. Use the rpi0/rpi0w/rpi0-2 power input to power the whole assembly.
 10. Deploy this application
 11. [WIP] Get readings at the device local IP address or public URL

+## Progress

+- [x] investigate the sensor internals and ways to tap in and read data
+- [x] Implement a simple MVP hardware-wise
+- [x] Design and test a small adapter that allows a Raspberry Pi Zero device to be mounted
+- [x] Make sure data reading is working
+- [ ] Decode/parse data
+- [ ] Expose an interface for accessing the data